-- Longer programming assignments typically released on Friday - Will be posted on course assignments page - We expect you to read over the lab write-up and complete the prelab exercise (starting w/ Lab 2) before your lab meeting. - When you're done with the pre-lab exercise, we strongly encourage (but don't require) you to start working on the actual implementation - Lab sessions are short: only 1.5 hours!
-Make the most of it by coming prepared!
+- Longer programming assignments typically released on Friday - Will be posted on webpage under assignments - We expect you to read over the lab write up and complete the prelab (starting Lab 2) before your lab meeting - Besides the pre-lab, we strongly encourage (but don't require) you to start working on the actual implementation - Labs are short: only 1.5 hours!
+Make the best of it by coming prepared!